easystats/datawizard/paper/paper.md

 ## Data wrangling

 The raw data is rarely in a state that it can be directly fed into a statistical model.
 It often needs to be modified in various ways.
-For example, columns need to be renamed and/or reordered, data scattered across multiple tables needs to be joined, certain parts of the data need to be left out, etc.
+For example, columns need to be renamed, certain portions of the data need to be filtered out, data scattered across multiple tables needs to be joined, etc.

 `{datawizard}` provides various functions for cleaning and preparing data (see Table 1).

 Function           | Operation                             |
 ------------------ | --------------------------------------|
 `data_filter()`    | to select only certain *observations* |
-`data_select()`    | to select only a few *attributes*     |
+`data_select()`    | to select only a few *variables*      |
-`data_extract()`   | to extract a single *attribute*       |
+`data_extract()`   | to extract a single *variable*        |
-`data_rename()`    | to rename attributes                  |
+`data_rename()`    | to rename variables                   |
 `reshape_longer()` | to convert data from wide to long     |
 `reshape_wider()`  | to convert data from long to wide     |
 `data_join()`      | to join two data frames               |